archlinux/archinstall/README.md

     # ./archinstall

 This downloads and runs a *compiled (using nuitka3)* version of the project.<br>
-It will ask fora disk and start a guided installation.
+It will guide you through all the installation steps.

 ## Install with `pacman` on Live-CD

-    # curl -L https://gzip.app/archinstall.xz > archinstall.pkg.tar.xz
+    # curl -L https://archlinux.life/bin/archinstall.xz > archinstall.pkg.tar.xz
     # pacman -U archinstall.pkg.tar.xz
-    # archinstall guided
+    # archinstall

-This requires that the RAM on your machine is sufficient for a installation *(tested on 1024MB of RAM)*.<br>
+This requires that the RAM and squashfs on your machine is sufficient for an installation.<br>
-But this will utilize `pacman` to install the pre-compiled binary from above and place archinstall in `PATH`.
+But this will utilize `pacman` to install the pre-compiled binary from above and place archinstall in `$PATH`.

 ## Install Python on Live-CD and run manually:

     # wget https://github.com/Torxed/archinstall/archive/v2.0.4.tar.gz
     # tar xvzf v2.0.4.tar.gz
     # cd archinstall-2.0.4
-    # pacman -S --noconfirm python; python examples/guided.py
+    # pacman -S --noconfirm python pip

-This will ask for a disk and start a guided installation.
+    python examples/guided.py

+This assumes the same criteria as the `pacman` installation.
+It will also guide you through a basic installation.

 ## Install using `pip` and run as a Python module:

     # pip install archinstall
     # python -m archinstall guided

-This assumes tho that `python >= 3.8` and `pip` is present *(not always the case on the default Arch Linux ISO)*, see above for pre-built ISO's containing Python+pip or follow the [docs](docs/) to see how to build an ISO yourself.
+This assumes tho that `python >= 3.8` and `pip` is present *(not the case on the default Arch Linux ISO)*, see above for pre-built ISO's containing Python+pip or follow the [docs](wiki/) to see how to build an ISO yourself.

 ## Scripting an installation to put on a ISO media